 THE TAIAHA AND THE AXE On the corner of Lincoln Road and Queen Street in Masterton is a mural hidden behind a caref constructed wall.
 The wall was built to protect mural, but also to hide it from view.
 I gave up in Materian on Nerry Street, about for institute's walk from the late.
 When I saw I mining out floorly belief recently fifth a sewed or requisition is but could not recall any vivid memories of the must.
 The majority of feirning and could not recall any vivid memories of the must.
 The majority of feirning and can't recall any conscious responses we might have had to the imagery.
 My silver and great an afternoon on the site of the must, hopiging a glean information from people possing by.
 We had a sign swing.
-My woo keed?
-Question for the coll need-"This Blanch for vary trookle," Surantee to know Arth Exhibition, NVII landoczi youzhe degy for the tenon Post Office must. the tree (VOUS PACE) inches Fost Office must correpte in mo.
+My woo local?
+Question for the old people-The Illian for four vary troble?
+System to be Question for the coll new People People Arth Exhibition, NVII landoczi youzhe degy for the tenon Post Office must. the tree (VOUS PACE) inches Fost Office must correpte in mo.
 2 re row polyer in our composition in piercount.
-Other times measures our contractions and include plant managers are contracted by the second process of the sky and another plant may be a second to the second process of t
+Other times measures on except and analysis described by the second and analysis of the second analysis of the se